fluidself/fluidself.org/_books/business/18-minutes.md

 You need to be motivated for only a few seconds.
 Know when you're vulnerable and you'll know when you need to turn it on.

-Fear can be a useful catalyst to change--then pleasure sustains it.
+Fear can be a useful catalyst to change—then pleasure sustains it.
 If you need help getting yourself going, don't choose one or the other.
 Choose one before the other.

 People tend to think of themselves as stories.
 When you interact with someone, you're playing a role in her story.
 And whatever you do, or whatever she does, or whatever you want her to do, needs to fit into that story in some satisfying way.
 When you want something from someone, ask yourself what story that person is trying to tell about herself or himself, and then make sure your role and actions are enhancing that story in the right way.

-A good story--one you feel deeply about and in which you see yourself--is tremendously motivating.
+A good story—one you feel deeply about and in which you see yourself—is tremendously motivating.
 Make sure the story you tell about yourself (sometimes only to yourself) inspires you to move in the direction you want to move.

 Your mind can help you move forward or can get in the way.
 Choose the fantasy world that supports you.